JacquetBenoit/QuackNet/README.md

 # QuackNet

-QuackNet is a symfony 4 project i made for learning and getting used to the framework.
+QuackNet is a symfony 4 project i made for learning the framework.

 # Installing

-- Clone or download the repository
+- clone or download the repository
 - cd into the directory and run : composer install
 - create .env file and connect to your database
 - if not already done, create a database by runnig : php bin/console doctrine:database:create